 Being aware of what is good and bad for the body makes consumers more conscious of the products that they use.
 Creating your own skin care products gives you control of a product’s scent, texture, color, and consistency.
 You can choose what ingredients to include in the recipe as well.
 Those who choose to switch to natural skin care are familiar with homemade recipes.

 You can find ingredients for DIY blends in your kitchen.
-Salt, sugar, ground coffee beans, herbs are some ingredients you can use.
+Salt, sugar, ground coffee beans, and herbs are some ingredients you can use.
 They are cheap and readily available.
-Food such as egg, avocado, honey, oats, milk, and banana has benefits when you use them on skin care recipes.
+Food such as egg, avocado, honey, oats, milk, and banana have benefits when you use them on skin care recipes.
 These ingredients provide the effects that you often look for in skin care products.